Are you considering switching to Sprint for your mobile phone service?

 Can I Transfer My Phone Number to Sprint?

 Yes, you can.
 The important thing to remember is not to cancel your current service until the transfer is complete.
-If you cancel your current cell phone service before Sprint brings your number over, your number will no longer be available.
+If you cancel your current cell phone service before Sprint brings your phone number over, your number will no longer be available.

 Does Sprint Have Coverage in My Area?